Updated January 2024

 1. Link to improve understanding or deepen knowledge.

-Linking to examples, explanations or evidence (data) readers might need to have a full understanding of the concept is useful.
-But if you find you have too many terms that require this additional supporting information, you may want to think about offering some of this information inline or creating a glossary or FAQ.
-This also is a good way for you link relevant archival content.
+Linking to examples, explanations or data the audience needs to have a full understanding of the concept keeps them engaged (increasing time on page!) and supports them in their information gathering and decision making.
+CAUTION: Too many contextual links can exhaust your reader (or just get ignored).
+Think about offering some of this information inline or creating a glossary or FAQ.
+This also is a good way to link relevant archival content.

-2. Link to give access to tools and resources.
+2. Link to give access to downloadable tools and resources.

-A link to download related content (clearly marked as such) has a higher likelihood of getting a click-through than a link that appears to lead only to random content.
+A link to download related content (clearly marked as such) has a higher likelihood of getting a click-through.
+Example: Download our 12 tips to be a better writer.
 This is another way to leverage older content that remains timely.
-It's also useful to link folks to customer service reps or an engaging discussions happening in your community forums should they want more information.
+TIP: It's also useful to link folks to customer service reps or engaging discussions happening in your community forums.

 3. Link to promote partners and advertisers.

 If you don't mind giving visitors an excuse to leave your site, a few strategic links to partners and advertisers can add value to your content.
 If you're talking about a product you love, including a link (or affiliate link, so marked), makes a lot of sense and doesn't feel pushy.
-You also may want to link to some relevant sites/blogs we love.
+We like this example from food writer Mark Bittman (below).
+CAUTIONS: Linking to other sites reduces time on site, and external links to sales pages can be a real turn-off.

-So the next time you think you want to link, consider your readers.
-If the link would be of value to them (really, not in your own mind), then put it in.
+Remember, If the link is of value to them (really, not in your own mind), then put it in.
 If not, skip it.
-Same goes for "relevant content" links you might use in a side bar.